AdobeDocs/analytics-platform.en/help/connections/audience-analysis/audience-analysis-configure.md

 >[!CONTEXTUALHELP]
 >id="cja-audience-person-id"
 >title="Person ID"
->abstract="Select a field from the model-based schema that represents the Person ID.
-The selection is limited to the list of fields in the model-based schema that are marked as Identity and do have an identity namespace."
+>abstract="Select a field from the schema that represents the Person ID.
+The selection is limited to the list of fields in the schema that are marked as Identity and have an identity namespace."

 <!-- markdownlint-enable MD034 -->